mleager/Kubernetes-Basics/4-Secrets & ConfigMaps/Encryption at Rest/README.md

 3. Check if the Kube-APIserver is using the argument "--encryption-provider-config"

-Manually check the Kube-APIserver Definition file or search for the APIserver's processes.
+Manually check the Kube-APIserver Definition file or search for the APIserver's processes. <br>
-a. `kubectl -n kube-system describe pod kube-apiserver-controlplane`
+a. `$ kubectl -n kube-system describe pod kube-apiserver-controlplane` <br>
 b.
-(Kubeadm) `$ cat /etc/kubernetes/manifests/kube-apiserver.yaml`
+(Kubeadm) `$ cat /etc/kubernetes/manifests/kube-apiserver.yaml` <br>
-c. `ps aux | grep kube-apiserver-controlplane | grep "encryption-provider-config"`
+c. `$ ps aux | grep kube-apiserver-controlplane | grep "encryption-provider-config"`

 If no results are returned by 'c.', it is not supplied as an argument to the Kube-APIserver.